-Cameron University has been designated a 2016 Military Friendly School® by Victory Media, the sixth consecutive year the university has received the distinction.
-The Military Friendly® Schools designation is awarded to the top colleges, universities, community colleges and trade schools in the country that are doing the most to embrace military students, and to dedicate resources to ensure their success both in the classroom and after graduation.
+Cameron University has been designated a 2017 Military Friendly® School by Victory Media for the seventh consecutive year.
+The Military Friendly® School designation is awarded to the top colleges, universities, community colleges and trade schools in the country that are doing the most to embrace military students, and to dedicate resources to ensure their success both in the classroom and after graduation.

-“Cameron University remains committed to serving our nation’s service members and their spouses,” says President John McArthur.
-“It is gratifying to know that our actions continue to be recognized on a national level.”
+“Cameron University remains committed to serving our nation’s service members and dependents,” says President John McArthur.
+“We are appreciative that our efforts have been recognized once again by this designation.”

 Cameron’s commitment to active duty military, veterans and dependents is multi-faceted.
 Below are some examples of ways CU provides support.

 - Military and military dependents in Oklahoma can attend Cameron University at the in-state tuition rate.